jaspermayone-archive/discord-bot/README.md

 [![Support Server](https://img.shields.io/discord/826493837878493204.svg?label=Discord&logo=Discord&colorB=7289da&style=for-the-badge)](https://discord.gg/HSupF99kpq)

 # Welcome to Heptagram.
-The goal is for Heptagram to be the all in one, open source discord bot to be the single needed bot for any server.
+The goal is for Heptagram to be the all in one, open source Discord bot to be the single needed bot for any server.
 Please note, this bot is open source, but is intended to use the version we have hosted.
-We will be publishing an bot invite link as soon as we finish getting our hosting set up.
+We will be publishing a bot invite link as soon as we finish getting our hosting set up.

 ## 🤝 Contributing